 For Example:

-A performance assessment might be an acid-base titration experiment, while a performance task for that assessment might be:- Planning the experiment
+A performance assessment might be an acid-base titration experiment, while a performance task for that assessment might be:

 - Conducting the lab experiment